A common test that is performed when managing diabetes is the “HbA1c” test.

-HbA1c is a test that is performed that will give the patient and the doctor and idea as to how well blood sugars are being controlled.
+HbA1c is a test that is performed that will give the patient and the doctor an idea as to how well blood sugars are being controlled.

 Normally, hemoglobin in the blood stream carries oxygen to the vital tissues, nourishing them.
-When blood glucose levels are high, the glucose binds to the hemoglobin, which leads ‘glycation’.
-The higher the glucose levels over prolonged periods of time, the higher will be the HbA1c.
+When blood glucose levels are high, the glucose binds to the hemoglobin, which leads to “glycation.”
+The higher the glucose levels over prolonged periods of time, the higher the HbA1c.

 HbA1c will provide information on how well blood sugar has been controlled over a period of 2 to 3 months.
 It is essentially an average value of blood sugar over 2 to 3 months.